Azure-Samples/azure-health-data-and-ai-samples/samples/patientandpopulationservices-smartonfhir-oncg10/docs/ad-apps/inferno-test-app-registration.md

 ## Patient Standalone Confidential Client / Public Client Applications

-The Patient Standalone Launch application is a standard confidential client application which represents an application that can protect a secret.
-The public client represents an application that cannot protect a secret.
-You will need to follow these instructions for the confidential client.
+The Patient Standalone Launch application is a standard confidential client application which represents an application that can protect a secret (section 1 & 2 of the test).
+The public client represents an application that cannot protect a secret (section 9 of the test).
+You will need to follow these instructions twice - once for the confidential client (web) and once for the public client (spa).

-1. If you have opted for AAD, create a new application registration in the AAD tenant.
-Otherwise, for B2C, create it in the B2C tenant.
-Make sure to select platform (Note : You need one application with platform - Web and SPA respectively) and add the redirect URL for Postman (`https://oauth.pstmn.io/v1/callback`).
+1. Create a new application in Azure Active Directory.
+Make sure to select platform (Note : You need one application with platform - Web and SPA respectively) and add the redirect URL for Inferno (`https://inferno.healthit.gov/suites/custom/smart/redirect`).
 1. In API Permissions for this new application, add the below:
     - Your FHIR Resource API (Delegated)
         - fhirUser